 Mid Atlantic Arts Foundation Virtual Engagement Guide as an accessible Word document (Click link to download)

 Changes in Project Proposal

 Any changes in the content, schedule, or budget of your project as proposed must be submitted in writing for approval prior to being implemented.
-Requested changes must be submitted to Phillip Harmon, Grants and Operations Officer, at firstname.lastname@example.org.
+Requested changes must be submitted to Phillip Harmon, Director of Operations, at email@example.com.

 Funding Acknowledgement and Crediting